snesin/jcade/README.markdown

 The `destroy` method attaches an event that is fired when the element is removed from the document.

+    // eventData    : (optional) data to be passed to event
-    // eventHandler: the function to execute when the element is removed
+    // eventHandler : the function to execute when the element is removed
-    $(element).destroy( eventHandler);
+    $(element).destroy([ eventData,]  eventHandler);

 ## Supported browsers